Aahana1/LittlePrimate.github.io/_presentations/presentations.md

 ---
 Talks

 2020
 --
 - Upcoming: June 16, 2020: Monkey see, monkey touch, monkey do - Grasp planning based on different sensory modalities in the non-human primate, NCM Award Winners Symposium by the Society for the Neural Control of Movements.
 - May 26, 2020: Processing of visual and tactile object information in the fronto-parietal grasping network, Neuromatch 2.0 Unconference, Online.
-Watch on YouTube: https://youtu.be/FpdHN94S5bg?t=447
 - May 11, 2020: Investigating sensorymotor cortex through behaviour in monkeys, Neuroscience Online Seminar Series.
 (Invited talk)
 - April 16, 2020: Monkey see, monkey touch, monkey do - Influence of tactile and visual information on the fronto-parietal grasping network, Baylor College of Medicine, Department of Neuroscience, Houston, TX, UnitedStates of America.
 (Invited talk)